jasperwelgemoed/jasperwelgemoed.github.io/_projects/Lithophane/index.md

 ---

 ## Aim of the project
-I like to be creative with modelling and 3D printing.
+In my free time I like to be creative with modelling and 3D printing.
+It started of as having no idea what to gift my friends for their birthday and now the friends of my friends want the same gift.
+So I decided to make a small business out of it.
+People send me their photo's and I turn them into a 3D printable image called a lithophane using existing software.

 ## Method
 Using solidworks I modelled the products and using my own 3D printer I fabricated them.